catalyzeio/stratum-docs/buildpacks-pinning.md

 While Stratum can detect and apply a buildpack automatically, Catalyze recommends that Stratum users pin their buildpacks to a specific version.

-If the buildpack is not pinned, users run the risk that a buildpack version change unexpectedly breaks their code.
+If the buildpack is not pinned, users run the risk that a buildpack update unexpectedly breaks their code.

 ## How do I pin the buildpack version?

 The below procedure outlines how to pin the buildpack version for your application.

-### Set the BUILPACK_URL environment variable
+### 1. Set the BUILDPACK_URL environment variable

 The Stratum build procedure constructs the application based on automatically detecting the code type or reading in the `BUILDPACK_URL` environment variable.

 Every buildpack release is tagged with a version number.
-You can view the releases on the Github page for the buildpacks.
+You can view the releases on the Github page for each buildpacks.
 Below is the Python buildpack for example:

 Navigate to the [Python Buildpack](https://github.com/heroku/heroku-buildpack-python) in a web browser.
 You'll see the Github page.
 Click on the `Releases` link as highlighted below: